What is Software Engineering?

 What Jobs are there in Software Engineering?

-According to the Bureau of Labor Statistics, jobs in the computer and information technology field are projected to grow by 11% from 2019 to 2029, which is much faster than the average for all occupations.
-Students completing a program such as our software design and solutions certificate program can consider job opportunities in the following roles:
+According to the U.S. Bureau of Labor Statistics, overall employment in the computer and information technology field is projected to grow 15% from 2021 to 2031, much faster than the average for all occupations, resulting in about 682,800 new jobs over the decade.2 This growth is projected on a national level and local growth will vary by location.
+This projection is not specific to DeVry University graduates and may include earners at all stages of their careers.
+Students completing a program such as our Software Design and Solutions Certificate program may consider job opportunities in the following roles:

 • Software application developer